-Teaching is through interactive seminars, lectures and individual tutorials; it involves the use of IT skills and our StudySpace online learning management system.
+Teaching is through interactive classes and individual tutorials; it involves our Canvas online learning management system.

-The course is full time with up to 18 hours of class time per teaching week plus lectures, group meeting, and guided study/ tutorial sessions.
-Classes are held every weekday, from 9.00am to 4.00pm with a coffee break and a lunch break.
-You must also study independently for at least 15 hours per week outside these times.
+The course is full time; including classes, meetings and tutorial sessions.
+Course sessions are held every weekday, between 9.00am and 6.00pm with a coffee break and a lunch break.
+You must also study independently for at least 20 hours per week outside class times.

 We make every effort to limit class sizes to 16 students.

-These classes will form a foundation for future studies: attention will be given to reviewing and building on students' existing language skills in a communicative and student centred environment.
+These classes will form a foundation for future studies: attention will be given to reviewing and building on your existing language skills in a communicative and student centred environment.

 You will have an individual tutorial with your tutor every week.
-This gives you one-to-one support; allows you to discuss feedback on your work; discuss your progress, and receive guidance for independent study.
-To help you develop your ability to study independently, we assign guided study tasks to complete in your own time.
-We also help you to identify your own development needs and work on them independently with access to excellent learning materials.
+This gives you one-to-one support; allows you to discuss feedback on your work; discuss your progress, and receive guidance for guided study

-Regular projects both in groups and individually may include producing presentations, writing essays, and additional tasks.
+Set project tasks include presentations, essays, and listening and reading assessments.
 These are assessed by your tutors who provide you with detailed feedback on how to improve the quality of your work.

 Our end of course assessments are accepted by UK Visas and Immigration for entry onto undergraduate and postgraduate courses.
 If you achieve the grades you need on the Pre-sessional English course, you will not be required to take an IELTS test after completing the course.
 (If you intend to study at another institution, please check that they will accept our course results.)
-If you do not achieve the grades you need, we have a retake policy and will give you advice about the possibilities for you.
+If you do not achieve the grades you need, we will offer you retake examinations and give you advice about the possibilities that are open to you.

 At the end of the course you will receive a certificate outlining your attendance, your final grades and requirements for further English language development.